Spamm3r/MSSQLApp/README.md

 # MSSQLApp
 Interview Task for C#/WPF Developer

-Simple WPF Application which selects union from DataBase and Displays it.
+Simple WPF Application which fetches data from DataBase and Displays it.

 App requirements:
 - Fetch all **int columns** and display them